HexHive/datashield/README.md

 * `-datashield-use-prefix` give this option if you want prefix or MPX
 * `-datashield-use-late-mpx` give this option if you want prefix or MPX

+Must be used with `-datashield-use-mask`
+* `-datashield-intergity-only-mode` only protect stores
+* `-datashield-confidentiality-only-mode` only protect loads

+* `-datashield-library-mode` for compiling libraries with sandboxing only
+* `-datashield-separation-mode` basic arithmetic does not propagate sensitivity